pybind/pybind11/docs/advanced/misc.rst

 Global Interpreter Lock (GIL)
 =============================

+When calling a C++ function from Python, the GIL is always held.
 The classes :class:`gil_scoped_release` and :class:`gil_scoped_acquire` can be used to acquire and release the global interpreter lock in the body of a C++ function call.
 In this way, long-running C++ code can be parallelized using